-There are many factors to think about when you buy a new furnace:
+There are many things to consider when you purchase a new replacement furnace:

 - How much is your budget for a new furnace?